KristoferFangrat/KristoferFangrat/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kristoferfangrat" alt="kristoferfangrat" /></a> </p>

+- 🔭 I’m currently working on **Making a portfolio for my projects**

+- 👯 I’m looking to collaborate on **On anything, I always to learn new things!
+Let's collaborate!**

-- 💬 Ask me about **Python**
+- 💬 Ask me about **Python, data modelling, data viz,**

 - 📫 How to reach me **kristofer.fangrat@gmail.com**

-- ⚡ Fun fact **I have been working in the restaurant business all my working career.
+- ⚡ Fun fact: **I have been working in the restaurant business all my working career.
 Now I want to make a change.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">